Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. No business may be conducted at a general meeting unless a quorum of Members is present.

-2. The quorum for a general meeting is the presence (physically, by proxy or as allowed under rule [36](https://docs.google.com/document/d/1LzWKIJCI0lTIxB0ujEdpnupZTWbIBOvTlsfcX83FQ5c/edit#heading=h.e9ug253vp1zr)) of 5% of the Members entitled to vote.
+2. The quorum for a general meeting requires  a number of members equal to the greater of; 30 total, or, the square root of the active membership identified at the last formal AEC audit, to be present (physically, by proxy or as allowed under rule [36]).

 3. If a quorum is not present within 30 minutes after the notified commencement time of a general meeting—